This topic describes the recommended sequence of steps that you should take when migrating workloads to containers.

-Gather the information needed for a migration by understanding your applications and their dependencies.
+In the discovery phase, you gather the information needed for a migration by understanding your applications and their dependencies.

-- Your applications' required network ports and connections
+- Your applications' required network ports and connections.

-- Dependencies across app tiers
+- Dependencies across app tiers.

-- Service name resolution or DNS configuration
+- Service name resolution or DNS configuration.

 - IT analyst with knowledge of the application's topologies and migration.

-Divide your applications into phases and translate the information collected during the discovery step into the Kubernetes model.
+In the migration planning phase, divide your applications into batches and translate the information collected during the discovery step into the Kubernetes model.

 In this step, you:

 - Create VPC network rules and Kubernetes network policies for your applications.

-- Apply Kubernetes service definitions,
+- Apply Kubernetes service definitions.

 - Configure DNS.

-Migration and Validation
+Migration and deployment phase